future-proof-iot/RIOT-rs/README.md

 ## Minimum Supported Rust Version (MSRV)

-Ariel OS makes heavy use of Rust unstable features.
-For the time being, it is recommended to use a current nightly.
+Ariel OS makes use of selected Rust unstable features.
+For the time being, it is recommended to use the nightly version pinned by [`rust-toolchain.toml`](rust-toolchain.toml).

 ## Coding Conventions